-Ensure that the emergency generator system's electrical supply is consistent with the air system's requirements.
+If emergency generator is used for backup make sure the electrical supply is consistent with the air system's requirements.

-Three-phase power supplied from the emergency generator(s) must match that of the normal supply to allow for correct direction of the motor rotation at all times.
+If equipped with an emergency generator the three-phase power supplied must match that of the normal supply to allow for correct direction of the motor rotation at all times.